Thrill Builders update

 Guy leaves Shark Tank Season 15 with three sharks on his side.
 Keep reading our Thrill Builders update to find out what happens following the show!

-Browsing through the Thrill Builders website shows some big-name clients.
-These include Walt Disney, Dave & Buster’s, Six Flags, Knott’s Scary Farm, and many more!
+A look through the Thrill Builders website shows off some really big clients: Walt Disney, Dave & Buster’s, Six Flags, Knott’s Scary Farm, Cedar Point, and more.

 In the meantime, check out these other company updates from Season 15, Episode 5 here: